VK-10-9/lahu-c-/README.md

-# Blood Donation Management System
+# Lahu - Blood Donation Management System

 A comprehensive blood donation management system that combines Python, C++, and Next.js to provide a robust platform for managing blood donations, donor information, and blood type compatibility.